veanovenario/ios-library-trials/README.md

 • Braintree Payment Gateway (Drop-In) [iOS 9.0]
 • Open a WebView from a link in a webpage
 • Share different data per ActivityType
+• Display a screen from a created framework

 User Interface